Shashikant86/AutomationGuild-QuizApp/README.md

 This is demo app created for the XCUITest Demo in the [Automation Guild Conference 2018](https://automationguild.com/)

+Please note that this is iniatal source of the app.
+Full Source Code of complete XCUITest are available in `completed-session` branch.
+Checkout that branch for complete source code.

 # Pre-requisite

 * macOS Sierra +